A Model for Line Absorption and Emission from Turbulent Mixing Layers: Results

 \subsection{Temperature PDFs}

 In Fig.~\ref{fig:distributions_sim}, we compare 3D hydrodynamic simulations with 1D models.
-Simulations are represented by solid lines, and models by dashed lines (all normalizations adjusted for clarity).
-Distributions are taken from single snapshots at a time where the mixing layer is fully developed.
-The simulations shown represent the following categories: \begin{itemize} \item {\it Strong Conduction}: In the case where $\kappa$ dominates over $\kappa_{\rm turb}$ (purple line $\Lambda_1 \kappa_8 \alpha_0$, where $\kappa_{\rm cond}$ is 8 times larger), turbulence does not matter, and hence the distribution follows the model with $\alpha=0$ (red dashed line) as $\kappa$ is constant.
+The distributions are from single snapshots where the mixing layer has fully developed.
+The following categories are represented: \begin{itemize} \item {\it Strong Conduction}: When $\kappa_{\rm cond} > \kappa_{\rm turb}$ (purple line $\Lambda_1 \kappa_8 \alpha_0$), mixing is set by conduction and not by turbulence, and hence the distribution follows the constant $\kappa$ model ($\alpha=0$, red dashed line).